Infringement notices

 ADELAIDE SA 5001

-16. AFSA must consider any written representations seeking withdrawal that were given by the recipient and may take into account the following factors before withdrawing, or refusing to withdraw, a notice:
+16. The Inspector-General must consider any written representations seeking withdrawal that were given by the recipient and may take into account the following factors before withdrawing, or refusing to withdraw, a notice:

 • whether a court has previously imposed a penalty on the person for a contravention of an infringement notice provision